 Means followed by different letters in the same column are significantly different at p = 0.05.
 Means followed by the same letter within each column are not significantly different (P > 0.05, Chi-square approximation).

 Table 2.
-Mean total (± SE) number of bees captured in traps baited with H. zea and S. ornithogalli lures in two locations in 2022.
+Mean total (± SE) number of bees captured in traps baited with H. zea lures in two locations in 2022.